For Better Skin Look to Your Gut

 Nourishing Your Microbiome for Beautiful Skin

 - Create a healthy gut environment for your microbiome to flourish.
 Two of my favorite foods for healing and maintaining optimal gut health are bone broth and hydrolyzed collagen powder.
 I recommend adding them to your daily diet.
-However, you should also avoid processed junk and any others foods that cause you distress.
+However, you should also avoid processed junk and any other foods that cause you distress.

 - Feed your microbiome with fiber.
 This means eating an abundance of fruits and vegetables, which will also provide a good dose of polyphenols and help keep things moving along.
 Some of my favorite sources of prebiotics are onions, jicama, garlic, asparagus, avocados, dandelion greens, and potatoes with the skin.